tocatlian/PyTransformer/README.md

 ## Features

-- **Data Conversion**: Easy conversion between common data formats like PDF and MP4 to test files.
+- **Data Conversion**: Easy conversion between common data formats like PDF and MP4 to text files.
 - **Data Processing**: Streamline transformation processes for files and directory of files.
 - **Automation**: Automate repetitive tasks and pipelines for handling large datasets.